 The annual toothfish total allowable catch (TAC) shall not exceed 75 tonnes (greenweight), unless the Commission revises the TAC at its annual meeting based on advice of the Scientific Committee.
 The TAC was considered a precautionary limit by the SPRFMO SC and supports the need to understand other risks like interactions with seabirds, marine mammals or other organisms.
 Fish that are tagged and returned alive to the sea shall not be counted against this limit.
 The catch limit of 75 tonnes will allow the collection of a significant amount of scientific information in accordance with the objectives of paragraph 1.

 Fishing operations shall further be limited to a maximum of 5000 hooks per set, and with a maximum of 120 sets per annum.
 Lines shall be set at least 3nm apart from each other, and not set at previous long-line locations within one calendar year.
+For this purpose, the date, shoot and haul position of each set shall be recorded by the vessel and imported into its plotter software.
 Fishing operations shall cease when either the TAC is reached, or if 120 sets have been set and hauled during the 60 consecutive days, whichever is sooner.

 As the catch limit of 75 tonnes is approached, shorter lines shall be set to ensure that the TAC is not overrun.
 The company and crew of the proposed vessel shall have experience working to catch limits of 75 tonnes or less and use intensive monitoring of catch retained.